dollarshaveclub/scrolldir/README.md

 [![Build Status](https://travis-ci.org/dollarshaveclub/scrolldir.svg?branch=master)](https://travis-ci.org/dollarshaveclub/scrolldir/)

-# ScrollDir 🔺 || 🔻
+# ScrollDir 🔺||🔻

 _ScrollDir_ is a micro Javascript library that perfectly describes user vertical scroll direction in a html data attribute.
-From there, do what want.💪
+From there, do what want.&nbsp;💪

-### Scrolldir is perfect for:
+### ScrollDir is perfect for:
 -  showing or hiding sticky elements based on scroll direction.
 -  tracking events on scroll direction
 -  **ignoring small scroll movements** that cause unwanted element jitters.